sqlpage/SQLPage/README.md

 Frontpage was visual static website building software popular in the late 90s.
 I had never heard of it before someone asked me this question.

-> I like CSS, I want to design web site, not write SQL.
+> I like CSS, I want to design websites, not write SQL.

 Are you human ?
 [Human beings hate CSS](https://uxdesign.cc/why-do-most-developers-hate-css-63c92bce36ed).